kovzol/geogebra-discovery/README.md

 RealGeom service.
 * The command `./deploy5` will create a .zip file that contains all necessary components to run the program.
 In case you need a .zip file for Windows users, enter `./deploy5 win`.
+Mac users should use the command line `./deploy5 -j lin-force`.
 This tool comes with a built-in help that can be invoked by the `-h` option.

 ### Classic 6